Water supply and sanitation in the Philippines: Current charges before tax

-Value Added Tax
+Value added tax

 The value-added tax (VAT) is charged by the government and accounts for 12% of the sum of the items included in current charges before tax.

 Other charges

 These are special miscellaneous charges such as connection fees, unscheduled desludging of septic tank service fees, etc.

-Previous Unpaid Amount
+Previous unpaid amount

 This pertains to charges billed prior to the billing period.
 This should be settled immediately together with the current charges to avoid the disconnection of water service.

 Tariffs

 The fragmented sector led to different tariff structures and levels according to the respective management model.
 The connection fees, which are charged in most of the cases, often impede new connections for poverty-stricken areas.

 LGU-operated systems In LGUs, tariff levels, and structures vary widely.
 Since most connections are not metered, it is difficult to charge tariffs depending on consumption.
 Where LGUs provide Level I or II services, they usually charge no or very low tariffs, although connection fees are common.
 The costs of providing the service are usually met by local governments.
 The NWRB in its benchmarking project had about half of the average tariff of private operators and water districts.
 The cost of tariff in LGU-operated systems is, on average, lower than other management models.
 In order to introduce cost recovery tariffs and effective regulation, the NWRB issued a primer on tariff setting and regulation in March 2005.
 The document provides the basic guidelines of the tariff setting.
 The manual helps to determine future revenue requirements and to set annual base tariffs based on estimated consumption levels.
 The process of tariff approval as well as the guidelines to prepare the required annual report are described in detail.
 Furthermore, the document gives advice on tariff structures and water rate adjustments.

-Water Districts.
+Water districts.
 In water districts, tariffs increased notably since 1996.
 The tariff structure is similar to the model used in Metro Manila, with an average tariff for the first 10m3 and increasing tariffs for additional consumption.
 At the end of 2006, the national average tariff for 30 m3 was US$0.36 per m3, which is more than double of 1996.
 The NWRB found an average tariff of US$0.41 within a sample of 18 water districts in 2004, which is the highest average tariff of all management models.
 The average connection fee was US$55, somewhat lower than among private operators.